JON237/NN_volleyball/README.md

 ## Dataset

 The training data is expected as a CSV file where each row represents one past match.
-An example dataset `volleyball_matches.csv` is included.
+An example dataset `volleyball_matches_with_teams.csv` is included.
 The columns used are:

+- `home_team` – name of the home team (14 different teams)
+- `away_team` – name of the away team
 - `home_rank` – rank of the home team
 - `away_rank` – rank of the away team
 - `home_wins_last_10` – wins by the home team in the last 10 matches